fbpx

 The information below is intended simply as a guide to help you achieve the most enjoyment from this tour.

-All brands of cameras and lenses do the same thing; they look outwardly into the world and record what they see on different sized sensors.
-What differentiates what they see is not the camera, but the person looking through the viewfinder.
-So, what will help you gain most from this tour is a familiarity of your own camera’s layout and menu structure.
-There is no shortage of tutorials on You Tube to aid you in this process and it is essential that you take the time to understand how to control the most salient features of camera.
+Cameras: All brands of cameras and lenses do the same thing; they look outwardly into the world and record what they see on different-sized sensors.
+What differentiates what they see is not the camera but the person looking through the viewfinder.
+So, what will help you gain the most from this tour is familiarity with your own camera’s layout and menu structure.
+There is no shortage of tutorials on YouTube to aid you in this process, and it is essential that you take the time to understand how to control the most salient features of the camera.

-Under certain circumstances, filters are indispensable.
+Filters: Under certain circumstances, filters are indispensable.
 Graduated neutral density filters control contrast locally and come in a range densities and graduations.
 The dynamic range of modern sensors has mitigated the need to use filters on many occasions and accordingly, I carry only two – a 0.6 (2 stop) filter with a soft graduation and a polarising filter which I used judicially.

-Wet weather protection for your camera – this isn’t essential, however most digital camera don’t like moisture that much and it makes sense if you have some sort of cover – if it was raining heavily, it is unlikely that we would be photographing for long, however, a random shower or constant light drizzle can sometimes be problematic.
+Wet weather protection for your camera: This isn’t essential, however, most digital camera don’t like moisture that much and it makes sense if you have some sort of cover – if it was raining heavily, it is unlikely that we would be photographing for long, however, a random shower or constant light drizzle can sometimes be problematic.
 Whilst there are specialist solutions available, having a polythene bag to hand would do the job.

-Spare batteries – make sure that you don’t run out of juice.
+Spare batteries: make sure that you don’t run out of juice.

 Speak to an Expert